Board of Directors

-Richard Donaldson is the managing director of digital transformation for Duke Energy.
-He is responsible for digital strategy, delivery, and architecture across mobile, data, analytics, software engineering and emerging info tech domains.
+Richard Donaldson is responsible for digital strategy, delivery, and architecture across mobile, data, analytics, software engineering and emerging info tech domains.
 His current focus is on leveraging digital capabilities to transform the company’s internal operations and develop new business models.

 Richard began his career with Duke in 2001 as a programmer in Financial App's.
 He took on progressively expanding roles, including leading application infrastructure/architecture for the corporate applications domain until 2010, when he joined Telecom.
 While in Telecom, Richard had responsibility for Duke's Wireless Communications Systems, including Land & Plant Mobile Radio Systems used by Duke's Operations fleet.
 In 2013, Richard joined the PMO, where he was named division manager in 2014.
 After leading the PMO through the Progress Energy Merger Integration Projects, Richard assumed his current position over Digital Transformation.